pow-auth/pow_assent/guides/dynamic_strategy_configuration.md

 def put_google_drive_auth_scopes(conn, _opts) do
   current_user = conn.assigns[:current_user]
   if is_nil(current_user) || !Users.should_request_google_drive_auth_scope?(current_user) do
-    # just return the conn unmodified if not logged in or should not request google drive auth scope
+    # just return the conn unmodified if not logged in,
+    # or if the user did not request the additional auth scope
     conn
   else
-    # otherwise, use `merge_provider_config` to override the auth scope config for the google provider,
+    # otherwise, use `merge_provider_config` to override the auth scope config
-    # returning the resulting modified `conn` struct.
+    # for the :google provider, returning the resulting modified `conn` struct.
     PowAssent.Plug.merge_provider_config(conn, :google,
       authorization_params: [
         access_type: "offline",